care

 Green Star Polyps are the perfect gateway coral for new reef keepers.
 Their resilience, stunning appearance, and easy care requirements make them a no-brainer addition to any tank.
 Just remember to plan for their growth—give them a contained space to thrive, and you'll enjoy a vibrant green carpet that adds life and motion to your reef.

 Ready to add GSP to your tank?
-Browse available Green Star Polyps on the ReefBay marketplace, or download the ReefBay app to track your coral collection and water parameters.
+Browse available Green Star Polyps, then use the ReefBay app to log placement notes, growth speed, and water stability as your colony spreads.

 Ready to Start Your Reef Journey?